ddeel/fishem/README.md

   operations for all the Collection objects and Singleton objects defined by Redfish/Swordfish schema.

+- Handling of URIs with and without trailing slashes.

 - Routing of RESTful API operation requests to individual API code modules using URIs from Redfish/Swordfish schema.